What are citation percentiles and how can I use them?

 What are citation percentiles?

-Citation percentiles compare the citation performance of a publication to others published in the same field, year, and publication type.
-This allows researchers to understand how well a paper is performing relative to its peers—rather than just counting total citations.
+Citation percentiles compare the citation performance of a publication to others from the same year.
+This allows researchers to understand how well a paper is performing relative to its peers, rather than only counting total citations.

 For example: A paper in the 90th percentile has more citations than 90% of similar outputs, placing it in the top 10% for citation impact.